Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Criteria for a good FediNuke receipt is stricter than the aforementioned criteria:

 - Reblogs are only significant if they are from a staff member and are boosting local users.
 They are mentioned alongside other receipts to indicate that the content in question is permitted by staff.
 - Each instance must have multiple receipts.
+I'm working towards getting at least three receipts for most instances.
 - For larger instances: receipts must show staff behavior, or show consistent behavior from several users.

 **This section is a work-in-progress,** and it will grow with time.